Day 1 Arrival to Iceland – Blue Lagoon – transfer to your hotel in Reykjavik

 An innocent stream can change in a matter of hours into a thunderous torrent.
 Our skilled drivers are very experienced in these driving conditions and will take you safely across any river.

 Day ends at your hotel on the south shore.
-Dinner at hotel.

 Day 5 Whales watching – Reykjavik – Departure

-Whale watching journey – Today we go on a private boat steaming out to the bay of Faxafloi and the aim for the day is to see whales in their natural environment.
+The last day on your 5 days luxury winter voyage we will go on a whale watching journey – Today we go on a private boat steaming out to the bay of Faxafloi and the aim for the day is to see whales in their natural environment.
 The captain knows the area like the back of his hand and your private whale watching guide will tell you about whales in and around Iceland.

 In just few hours we can go from the harbor out to the open ocean and back home to port and in-between see one of the biggest animal on the planet, the whale.
 We are lucky that in Icelandic ocean we have around 20 species of whales.
 The whales often surface within few meters from the boat so you can see them up-close.
 In the whale watching journeys you will see whales in about 95% of all whale sailing so it’s very likely to see one.